microsoft/pxt-adafruit/docs/projects/confetti-box/make.md

 ## Step 2: Add the box base

 Cut out a rectangular piece of cardboard measuring 6 inches by 6.5 inches.
 Then, cut out a 3.5 inch by 3.5 inch square in the center of your base piece.
 This allows the confetti to fall through onto your friends!
-Make sure to keep the small 3.5 by 3.5 piece you just cut out...we will be using that later.
+Make sure to keep the small 3.5 by 3.5 piece you just cut out...
+We'll be using that later.

 ![Cut out the base of the box](/static/cp/projects/confetti-box/box-base.jpg) **Cut out the base of the box**